/ Who we are

 Deputy Director (Maritime)

-I worked in the offshore sector on DP vessels, predominantly Diving Support and other DP Construction vessels working in the North Sea and further afield on a global basis.
-With over 30 years experience as a watch keeping Senior DP Operator extensive experience has been gained in many aspects of DP operations.
+Howard worked in the offshore sector on DP vessels, predominantly Diving Support and other DP Construction vessels working in the North Sea and further afield on a global basis.
+With over 30 years experience as a watch keeping Senior DP Operator, extensive experience has been gained in many aspects of DP operations.

-After my final seagoing appointment in 2017 I joined CHIRP in 2018 to make use of and share my accumulated experience in the ongoing drive to improve safety for seafarers.
+After his final seagoing appointment in 2017, Howard joined CHIRP in 2018 to make use of and share his accumulated experience in the ongoing drive to improve safety for seafarers.

 CAPTAIN IAN SHIELDS MNM